haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-ref.md

 #### Select Magento Edition
 For new installations, you have the option to install {{site.data.var.ce}} or {{site.data.var.ee}}.
 Both editions require authentication; to get {{site.data.var.ee}} authentication credentials, you must be a licensed customer.

-**Optional sample data** Optional sample data provides a storefront based on the Luma theme outfitted with products, categories, customer registration, and so on.
+**可选安装样本数据** 可选安装样本数据 provides a storefront based on the Luma theme outfitted with products, categories, customer registration, and so on.
 It functions just like a Magento storefront and you can manipulate prices, inventory, and promotional pricing rules using the Magento Admin.

 Select the check box to install optional sample data.
 This option increases your installation time by a few minutes.